 Conversely, if you see a network with an MTTI much lower than your app, it means that users are launching the app much more quickly on this network, than on average.
 This may indicate that there is a publisher within the network which is mixing incentivized traffic in with non-incentivized traffic.
 This also happens to be a simple example of what Kochava Fraud Detection uncovers.

 Two other critical pieces of intel to review are the Influencers and Influencer Summary reports.
 These reports show which networks are driving traffic and clicks, despite not having the winning click.
 Influencer reporting gives data about the click including the reason it did not win.
-Reasons may include being outside the lookback window, not being the last click, or being superseded by a higher match-type (device-based beats probabilistic, for example).
+Reasons may include being outside the lookback window, not being the last click, or being superseded by a higher match-type.
 You can consume Influencer data at an aggregate level (Influencer Summary) or at the device level (Influencer Report).
 These reports give you the actionable intelligence needed to manage your budget and ROI based on networks that are driving traffic, independently of whether they are winning attribution for installs.